 VMware Cloud Disaster Recovery is an on-demand disaster recovery service that provides an easy-to-use Software-as-a-Service (SaaS) solution, and offers cloud economics to keep your disaster recovery costs under control.

-You can use VMware Cloud Disaster Recovery to protect your vSphere virtual machines by replicating them to the cloud, and recovering them as needed to a target VMware Cloud Software Defined Data Center (SDDC).
-You can create the target SDDC immediately prior to performing a recovery, and it does not need to be provisioned to support replications in the steady state.
+You can use VMware Cloud Disaster Recovery (commonly called VCDR) to protect your vSphere virtual machines (VMs) by replicating them to the cloud, and recovering them as needed to a target VMware Cloud Software Defined Data Center (SDDC) on VMware Cloud on AWS.
+You can create the target "recovery" SDDC immediately prior to performing a recovery, and it does not need to be provisioned to support replications in the steady state.

 Want to know what is in the current release of VMware Cloud Disaster Recovery?
 Look at the latest release notes.